Encyclopædia Britannica Films: Early years as ERPI Classroom Films

 In the spring of 1937, ERPI scored a surprise "blockbuster" with Adventures of Bunny Rabbit.
 Its widespread appeal was partly due to narrator James Brill ending with a question directed towards the kindergarten and first grade students watching, one that was repeated by their teachers: "And now Bunny is once more with his mother.
 What do YOU think he is telling Mother Gray Rabbit – and what do YOU think Mother Rabbit is telling Bunny?"
-Animal pictures were among ERPI's (and later Britannica's) best sellers with popular late 30s and '40s titles as Three Little Kittens, Snapping Turtle and a post-war dramatization of Aesop's The Hare and the Tortoise (later redone in animation).
+Animal pictures were among ERPI's (and later Britannica's) best sellers with popular late 1930s and 1940s titles as Three Little Kittens, Snapping Turtle and a post-war dramatization of Aesop's The Hare and the Tortoise (later redone in animation).

-Geography was covered with a very relatable series called "Children of Many Lands", which compared the similarities and differences of daily life outside of the United States.
+Geography was covered with a series called "Children of Many Lands", which compared the similarities and differences of daily life outside of the United States.
 A typical title like Children of Japan made sure children were seen in a classroom not unlike one at home.
 More exotic was Attilio Gatti's filming of the "Dark Continent" in Pygmies of Africa and Amos Burg's portrait of People of Western China shortly before the Japanese invasion.
-Unfortunately World War II curtailed international travel and the films of this type for a while.
+However, World War II curtailed international travel and the films of this type for a while.

 John Walker got his start with 1938's Navajo Indians and remained a prolific producer through the early 1970s, with a particular emphasis in his later decades with animal subjects and a late 1960 "Problems of Conservation" series.

 Back in 1932, heads Devereaux and Arnspiger had established a very close relationship with Beardsley Ruml and Robert Maynard Hutchins of the University of Chicago, providing the films the extra prestige of scholarly credits.
 A promotional book The Educational Talking Picture was published by Devereaux through the University in 1933, followed four years later by Max Brunstetter's How to Use the Educational Sound Film.
 The close relationship between ERPI and the university tightened considerably more after John Otterson had left the company to work for Paramount Pictures in 1935.

 When Hutchins appointed William B. Benton as the university's vice president, his involvement with the films was much like that of a production head.
 By this time, the Federal Communications Commission had started pressuring the parent company AT&T to divest its highly profitable subsidiary.
 After an attempt to get the Rockefeller Foundation to purchase ERPI, Benton made another unsuccessful effort with Henry Luce of Life (although the magazine giant initially saw little future in educational films, Time-Life would belatedly enter the market in the 1960s).